 For small business owners and sole traders, online courses allows us to leverage ourselves and our expertise.
 Especially in a country with the geographical challenges of Australia, online learning makes sense, while the tools and technologies used to create, sell and run online courses are getting cheaper by the day.

 Although I’ve been selling e-courses since 2012, it has NOT been smooth sailing.
-And while the majority of my income now comes from my online program, online membership and online business coaching, it’s been a steep learning curve and I’ve made countless side-tracks, missteps and had total flops.
+And while the majority of my income now comes from my flagship program and short online courses, it’s been a steep learning curve and I’ve made countless side-tracks, missteps and had total flops.

 So I sat down with four digital course experts to help make the process of launching your first e-course more straightforward, more profitable and ultimately, more satisfying: I’m pleased to introduce you to the wise words and ways of Melanie Miller of the Profit Lovers, Ellissa Jayne of Flourish Online, Troy Dean of WP Elevation, and instructional designer and curriculum developer, Maria Doyle.